datacamp-content/courses-introduction-to-shell/chapter2.md

 <hr>

-What command will select the first column (containing dates) from the spring data? starting with `spring.csv`?
+What command will select the first column (containing dates) from the  file `spring.csv`?

 *** =instructions